NeilMcB/hml/notes.md

 * ... and repeat

 This produce a series of models, each with an associated weight.
 The final prediction can then either be a weighted vote or weigthed average probability.
 A key drawback of this technique is the sequential nature means the process cannot be parallelised.

+#### Gradient Boosting

+Gradient Boosting also iteratively fits a series of models to make up an ensemble.
+For regression, process is:
+* Fit a model to the dataset
+* Determine the residuals of this model's predictions (i.e. $\vec{y} - \vec{h_0}(X)$)
+* Fit a model to the residuals
+* Determine the residuals of this model's predictions (i.e. $\vec{y} - \vec{h_0}(X) - \vec{h_1}(X)$)
+* ... and repeat

+Fitting to the residuals of the prior model is actually equivalent to fitting to the gradient of the Mean Square Error (MSE) loss function, with respect to the prior model.
+One can therefore swap in different loss functions (and thus gradients) to generalise the model further:
+$$h_m(x) = -\frac{\del L_\mathrm{MSE}}{\del F} = y - F(x)$$
+This is why the term we fit to is called the "pseudo-residual" - other loss functions will not result in the actual residuals being fit to.

+Early stopping can be used to determine the optimal number of models to incorporate into this process; this can help to combat overfitting.
+Stochastic Gradient Boosting also follows this process, but completes the process on a random sample of datapoints each time.

+One can incorporate a learning rate parameter, which attenuates the contributions of subsequent models (also known as "shrinkage") and thus acts as a form of regularisation.

+#### Stacking

+Here we use a final ML model and a held out training set to figure out the best way to combine the outputs of an ensemble of other ML models.

+## Chapter 8 - Dimensionality Reduction

+The principal components of PCA may swap signs with relative instability: vectors can be perpendicular to the hyperplane they define in two directions.

+`sklearn`'s PCA can take as input to `n_components` a float representing the fraction of explained variance we wish to preserve.

+Kernel PCA allows us to use the kernel trick to perform non-linear decomposition.

+Locally Linear Embedding (LLE) is a manifold method which tries to preserve the relationship between a point and e.g. its 10 nearest neighbours whilst reconstructing the dataset in a smaller number of dimensions.
+It's useful for unwrapping a dataset that lies on a lower dimensional manifold.
+The algorithm has two steps:
+* Find the optimal weights that tell us how to reconstruct each $\vec{x}^{(i)}$ as a linear function its $k$ nearest neighbours.
+This gives us an $N\times N$ matrix of representations.
+* Holding these weights constant, we then find the lower-dimensional matrix of points $Z$ that best recreates these original relationships by minimising the sum squared distance between our new vectors that make up $Z$.

+## Chapter 9 - Unsupervised Learning

+You can use cluster affinities (i.e. how well an instance fits in with each cluster) as a form of vector embedding.

+KMeans can be scored using _inertia_ - the mean squared distance between each datapoint and the centroid it is assigned to.

+Mini-batch KMeans is useful for when the dataset is large and therefore the algorithm is slow or the dataset doesn't fit in memory.
+In the case of the latter we can use Numpy's `memmap` class.

+There are two main methods for choosing the optimal number of clusters:
+* __Elbow method__: this is less exact - we plot the inertia score for a range of cluster counts; generally this will follow an "arm"-like shape where inertia drops steeply upto a certain value of $k$, then suddenly drops more slowly.
+The point at which this behaviour changes is known as the elbow, and this value of k is taken to be the optimum.
+* __Silhouette score__: this metric compares an instance's average distance to all the other instances in its cluster to the average distance to all the instances in its next-nearest cluster.
+The closer this value is to 1, the better separated this instance's cluster is.
+The best choice of $k$ is that which maximises the mean silhouette score.